 Jacqueline Fox had her sprinkle a day – for 35 years.
 She subsequently developed ovarian cancer and sued Johnson & Johnson.

 In a 2016 landmark ruling against the cosmetics giant, a St. Louis jury awarded Ms. Fox an unprecedented $72 million.
 The evidence was so overwhelmingly damaging to Johnson & Johnson that the jury awarded Ms. Fox several times over the amount Ms. Fox's attorneys sued for.

 Unfortunately, Ms. Fox died from her cancer just four months before the trial ended.
 She was 62.
 The jury awarded her $10 million in actual damages and, as a punishment to Johnson & Johnson, $1 million for each year of Ms. Fox's life prior to succumbing to the cancer.

-Johnson & Johnson is facing its own cancer of sorts as litigation spreads to 2,400 lawsuits – and counting.
+Johnson & Johnson is now facing its own cancer of sorts as litigation has spread to include 9,000 lawsuits – and counting.

 If you or a loved one has ovarian cancer and are concerned about whether talcum powder – specifically baby powder or Shower to Shower – may have played a role in your disease, contact us immediately.

 Are Baby Powder and Shower to Shower Toxic?

 While the public knows talcum powder as a refreshing, drying, cosmetic, and comforting product for the body, Johnson & Johnson knew talc was a carcinogen since the early 1980s – perhaps even earlier.
 J&J documents have surfaced that reportedly reveal the company may have been aware that the talc used in these powder products was potentially carcinogenic and that the talc may have been contaminated with asbestos.